-Organizations collect data to predict, or speculate information about the future, and make decisions based on that data.
-The essential significance of information assortment in any business is that it assists with deciding numerous significant things about the organization and its functioning, thus making data collection important in each field.
+Organisations collect data to predict, or speculate information about the future, and make decisions based on that data.
+The essential significance of information assortment in any business is that it assists with deciding numerous significant things about the organisation and its functioning, thus making data collection important in each field.

 Here, we will look at the data collection methods in Research.

 Data Collection Methods in Research

 There are two types of collecting data in research namely:

 Let's discuss each of them in detail

 Raw data collection methods are also called primary data collection methods.
 It is data that is acquired legitimately from the direct source through tests, interviews, recordings, surveys, and observations.
 The five traditional methods of collecting primary data are:

 Data collection through Enumerators

 Primary data collection methods are further classified into two types namely:

 Quantitative Data Collection Methods